Local RAG and embeddings

 Step 2: pick a vector database

-Three reasonable choices:
+Three reasonable picks.

 For this walkthrough, Chroma: